unraid/docs/docs/unraid-api.md

 The `unraid-api` CLI provides command-line tools for managing, configuring, and troubleshooting the Unraid API service.

 :::note
 Most commands require the Unraid API service to be installed and running.
-Some actions may need root permissions.
+Some actions may need %%root|root-user%% permissions.
 :::

 Some important CLI commands advanced users should always keep in mind include: